 I am also pleased my sisters Barbara and Veronica, and my nephew Orlando are joining me.
 It is a reminder that the path that brings me to this moment was paved by those who are not here with us.
 By two parents, who arrived here on May 27th 1956 from Cuba with nothing but the dream of a better life.
 Because of them, I had the privilege to be born a citizen of the greatest nation in the history of the world.
 And to be raised in a safe and stable home, by parents who made their children's future the very purpose of their lives.

-At the end of World War II, the United States was, in the words of then Secretary Acheson, tasked with creating a world order "a free half" out of chaos "without blowing the whole to pieces in the precess"

-ing the whole to pieces in the process.
+At the end of World War II, the United States was, in the words of then Secretary Acheson, tasked with creating a world order "a free half" out of chaos "without blow-ing the whole to pieces" ing the whole to pieces in the process.

 In the decades that followed, the global order they created served us well.
 For Americans, incomes rose and communities flourished.
 Alliances emerged in the Indo-Pacific and Europe that led to the emergence of stability, democracy, and prosperity in these regions, and prevented a cataclysmic third world war.
-And ultimately out of the triumphalism of the end of long Cold War emerged a bi-partisan consensus that we had reached "the end of history."
+And ultimately a wall in Berlin came down and with it, an "evil empire."
+Out of the triumphalism of the end of long Cold War emerged a bi-partisan con-sensus that we had reached "the end of history."
 That all the nations of earth would become members of the democratic Western led community.
-That a foreign policy that served the national interest could now be replaced by one that served the "liberal world order."
-And that all mankind was now destined to abandon national identity, and we would become "one human family" and "citizens of the world."
+That a foreign policy that served the national interest could now be replaced by one that served the "lib-eral world order."
+And that all mankind was now destined to abandon national iden-tity, and we would become "one human family" and "citizens of the world."
 This wasn't just a fantasy; it was a dangerous delusion.